Advising and Academic Resources

 STEM Navigators

-STEM Navigators is a light-touch mentoring program that helps inform students about success strategies and opportunities in STEM.
-This program is designed to help first- and second-year Yale undergraduates negotiate their early STEM courses, research, and other opportunities.
-Each week, participants receive an email from their STEM Navigator mentor that highlights STEM-related activities and advice.
+STEM Navigators is a program that consists of workshops and light-touch mentoring that helps inform students about success strategies and opportunities in STEM.
+This program is designed to help any Yale undergraduate navigate their STEM courses, professional development, research, and other opportunities.
+Each week, participants receive an email from their STEM Navigator mentor that highlights STEM-related activities, workshops, and advice.
 Students may also request to meet one-on-one with their assigned mentor.
 For more information, contact Karin Gosselink.

 Disability Peer Mentor Program

-The Disability Peer Mentor Program offers students with disabilities and neurodiverse students peer mentorship and access to professional learning support.
-It offers academic and other support programming for students with disabilities, including physical disabilities, learning differences, temporary disabilities, chronic illness, mental illness, and sensory disabilities.
+The Disability Peer Mentor Program offers students with disabilities and neurodiverse students peer mentorship and access to professional learning support and community.
+It offers academic, social, and other support programming for students with disabilities, including physical disabilities, learning differences, temporary disabilities, chronic illness, mental illness, and sensory disabilities.
 Students can meet with our staff Learning Specialist, Geoffrey Canales, to discuss how to adjust their existing learning strategies to the demands of pursuing college-level work with a disability.
-We also offer support groups for students with ADHD and chronic illness and one-on-one peer mentoring through the Disability Peer Mentor Program.
-For more information, or to refer a student to disabilities support, please contact Geoffrey Canales
+We also offer discussion groups for students with ADHD and chronic illness, and one-on-one peer mentoring through the Disability Peer Mentor Program.
+For more information or to refer a student to disabilities support, please contact Geoffrey Canales.

 Center for Language Study

 The Center for Language Study (CLS), provides resources for language study at Yale.
 The CLS also provides support for speakers of other languages through its English Language Program.
 For undergraduates enrolled in a language course, the CLS offers peer tutoring in the target language.
 Students who seek to demonstrate advanced- or native-level proficiency in a language not taught at Yale may contact the CLS for a proficiency assessment, ideally during their first year.
 For students in Yale College and in the graduate and professional schools, the CLS offers specialized language programs such as Directed Independent Language Study (DILS) for the study of languages not taught at Yale, and the Fields program for discipline-specific language study at advanced levels.
 For professional school students, the CLS offers courses in language for special purposes, such as Spanish or Chinese for medical professionals.
-All language learners at Yale have access to CLS facilities, including its study rooms, distance facilities, and flexible learning spaces.
 For more information, including hours, a list of resources, and information about Yale’s foreign language requirement and placement testing, see the Center website.

 Student Accessibility Services